-Table 9 General Troubleshooting
+Table 8 General Troubleshooting

-Issue Answer/Solution The operating system fails to install or does not successfully install the driver.
+lssue Answer/Solution The operating system fails to install or does not successfully install the driver.
 Verify that the operating system is supported by the driver.
 The AutoPilot Installer fails.
 If the AutoPilot Installer fails, the Diagnostics window shows that the adapter failed.
-If the adapter fails: Select the adapter to view the reason why the adapter failed.
+If the adapter fails, perform these steps: Select the adapter to view the reason why the adapter failed.
 The reason and suggested corrective action are displayed.
-Perform the suggested corrective action and run AutoPilot Installer again.
-NOTE You can run AutoPilot Installer again from the Start menu (Programs>Emulex>AutoPilot Installer), or you can run APInstall.exe from a command prompt.
+2. Perform the suggested corrective action and run AutoPilot Installer again.
+NOTE You can run AutoPilot Installer again from the Start menu (Programs > Emulex > AutoPilot Installer), or you can run APInstall.exe from a command prompt.
 The OneInstall Installer fails.
-If the OneInstall Installer fails, it may be because: ■ The operating system prerequisites have not been met. ■ The individual kit installation failed.
+If OneInstall Installer fails, it may be because of one of the following reasons: The operating system prerequisites have not been met.
+The individual kit installation failed.
 To check, run the installation interactively.
-If you encounter error messages when you run the installation interactively, those issues would also apply to an unattended installation. ■ If an individual package failed to install properly, run that package's installer directly.
+If you encounter error messages when you run the installation interactively, those issues would also apply to an unattended installation.
+If an individual package failed to install properly, run that package's installer directly.
 This method displays status and error messages that can be used to diagnose the issue.
 (The OneInstall Installer does not provide these displays because each package is installed silently.)
 Windows Device Manager shows a code 10 or code 39 with a yellow or red exclamation point on the device.
 The firmware image does not match the installed device drivers, or the firmware is corrupt.
 Using the OneCommand Manager application or one of the Windows PE offline or online utilities, install a version of firmware that is compatible with the driver.
 The firmware is corrupt or non-responsive.
 Using the OneCommand Manager application or one of the Windows PE offline or online utilities, install a version of firmware that is compatible with the driver.
+Port names might differ for adapter ports, although they are running the same This is a display issue that does not affect functionality.
+Run the AutoPilot Installer to correct this issue. driver binary.
+Example: Run elxdrvr-fc-11.x.xxx.xx.exe and reinstall the driver kit.
+NOTE A reboot may be required after the installation to see the correct names in Device Manager.